DataDog/dd-trace-rb/docs/GettingStarted.md

  - `partial_flush.enabled`: set to `true` to enable partial trace flushing (for long running traces.)
 Disabled by default. *Experimental.*
  - `port`: set the port the trace agent is listening on.
  - `sampler`: set to a custom `Datadog::Sampler` instance.
 If provided, the tracer will use this sampler to determine sampling behavior.
+ - `diagnostics.startup_logs.enabled`: Startup configuration and diagnostic log.
+Defaults to `true`.
+Can be configured through the `DD_TRACE_STARTUP_LOGS` environment variable.

 #### Custom logging